bcc-code/developer.bcc.no/docs/get-involved.md

 In February some of the groundwork was done during the first "Volunteers weekend" and we look forward to following up with another weekend with more participants in April.

+More information about this weekend can be found on our Discord channel!

 :::

 The BCC IT Community is a place for *anybody* within BCC who is interested in IT and digital product development.